G-dH/workspace-switcher-manager/README.md

 - Option to show the popup with only the box representing the currently active workspace.
 If you set all popup background colors transparent, you can have just text with information about the active workspace as the ws switcher popup.
 - Option to keep the popup on screen until you release modifier keys of your workspace switcher shortcut.
 - Any adjustments applyed to the ws switcher popup in the extension Preferences window automatically shows the popup to see the changes.
-- Example adjustment profiles are included to show you the possibilities
+- Example profiles are included to show you the possibilities of the pop-up customization.

 ## Installation